 All stall holders are entitled to one trial market, thereafter, stall holders must commit to a minimum of one market at either location per month.
 TVM does not offer stalls on a casual basis.
 This ensures that customers can expect to find their favourite stalls at TVM regularly.

-TVM is a plastic bag-free event.
-Please provide paper or ideally, reusable bags to your customers.
+TVM is a plastic-free event.
+Please provide paper or ideally, reusable bags to your customers, along with paper plates and bamboo cutlery too.
 You can also purchase TVM totes from TVM Management.

 Do I need an ABN?